Wondirad-Kifelew/CCNA-enterprise-network-lab/README.md

 This project is a comprehensive CCNA-level lab designed to simulate an enterprise network across two offices.
 It integrates multiple Layer 2 and Layer 3 technologies along with network services and security features.

-Technologies covered include VLANs, multilayer switching, trunking, VTP, spanning tree (RSTP, PortFast, BPDU Guard), EtherChannel (Layer 2 and Layer 3), static and dynamic routing (OSPF), IPv6, ACLs, NAT, DHCP, DNS, Syslog, SSH, FTP, and network security mechanisms.
+Technologies covered include VLANs, multilayer switching, trunking, VTP, spanning tree (RSTP, PortFast, BPDU Guard), EtherChannel (Layer 2 and Layer 3), static and dynamic routing (OSPF), IPv6, ACLs, NAT, DHCP, DNS, Syslog, SSH, FTP, and network security mechanisms(Layer 2 and Layer 3)

 ## How to Use This Lab